 The Sepher Yetzirah, one of the primary texts of the Kabbalah, opens with a reference to “Thirty two miraculous paths of Wisdom” which by implication are the ten sephiroth and the 22 letters of the Hebrew alphabet, although there is no direct reference in the rest of the text.

 There is however an appendix found on some manuscripts of the Sepher Yetzirah, which explicitly describes the thirty two paths as a series of different types of ‘intelligences’ – for example, the Tenth Path is called the Resplendent Intelligence.
-This appendix is believed to date from the 17th Century, compared to a much earlier date (perhaps 200 C.E.) for the Sepher Yetzirah itself .
+This appendix is later than the Sepher Yetzirah itself .

 The Extended Tree